 A shorter MBA is also ideal for those who want to minimise the duration out of the job market and lower their opportunity cost.

-As a one-year programme, INSEAD is consistently ranked one of the highest ROI amongst all MBA programmes in the world.
-The learning experience does not end after 10 months, as INSEAD has an excellent commitment to lifelong learning.
+As a one-year programme, INSEAD is consistently ranked as one of the highest returns on investment amongst all MBA programmes in the world.
+What's more, the learning experience does not end after 10 months, as you will become part of a vibrant community and will have access to a constantly expanding suite of lifelong learning offerings and resources.

-The outstanding career support offered throughout the INSEAD experience enables students to advance their careers in a shorter space of time.
+The outstanding support offered by our world-class Career Development Centre throughout the INSEAD experience enables students to advance their careers in a shorter space of time.

 5. It is harder to be admitted after Round 1 and 2